Geowil/LMPGames_ClassChanger/README.md

 ## Version Changelogs
+- Version 1.2.0 Changelog:
+  - Added new feature to allow a cost in gold to be applied and required when changing classes.
+Also included plugin command to turn this system on or off.
+  - Added new feature to allow a cost in a set item to be applied and required when changing classes.
+Also included plugin commands to turn this system on or off and to change the required item.
+  - Added a new feature to color code the full class list depending on if the player can change to that class or not.
+Only considers the class requirements.
+Plugin parameters added to change the colors.
+  - Fixed a bug which resulted in sometimes not being able to change to an class that has been activated before right after changing to a new class.

 - Version 1.1.2 Changelog:
   - Fixed a bug that was causing exceptions to be thrown when viewing the last class
   - Fixed a bug which caused the requirements from the previous class in the class list to show up as the requirements for the current class.